General Requirements for a Baccalaureate Degree

-- Speaking: One upper-division course is designated in each major, in addition to required speaking assignments in the Nature of Persons and Contemporary Christian Issues courses.
+- Speaking: One upper-division course is designated in each major, in addition to required speaking assignments in the GES160 Inquiry Seminar course, the Humanities Program, and Contemporary Christian Issues (P) courses.

 - Computing: As Bethel faculty increase the applications of computing to regular courses in each major, student knowledge of basic uses in their fields will be required.
 Elective computer literacy courses and noncredit workshops on general skills are available regularly.
 Students are encouraged to bring their laptops with them to campus.

 - Completion of any departmental and institutional assessment activities.

 - Upon completion of program, participation in commencement ceremonies is expected.

 Additional Baccalaureate Degree

 An additional Bethel University Baccalaureate Degree may be awarded, upon request, when a student has met all requirements of the additional degree and earned, in residence, a minimum of twenty-seven (27) unduplicated Semester Credits from the department in which the additional degree is earned.
 Unduplicated semester credits are those that are not used to meet the requirements of any other Bethel University Baccalaureate Degree.
 Transfer students who hold a Baccalaureate Degree from another institution may earn a Bethel University Baccalaureate Degree if they meet all the requirements of the degree program including the general education requirement and the residency requirements.

 Students who have not completed all required courses for graduation may participate in the commencement ceremony provided thay have no more than a total of seven (7) credits remaining.
 For May commencement, students must plan to complete their courses by the end of the Fall term of the next academic year.
 For December commencement, courses must be completed by the end of the Spring term of the same academic year.

 Policies regarding residency requirements, as well as any departmental residency requirements, apply.